clangguth/autower/README.txt

-Have you ever been annoyed by the fact that when you want to see this perfect touchdown you just made from an outside perspective, the tower is anywhere but where you want it to be?
+Have you ever been annoyed by the fact that when you want to see this perfect touchdown you just made from an outside perspective, the tower is anywhere but where it should be?
 Got frustrated by trying to get the tower where you think it is in reality, or at least somewhere where it fits well?

 If the answer is yes, then take a look at autower.
 Designed to operate in